ddttom/pim/README.md

 ## Usage

-- Use the sidebar toggle (Filters button) to show/hide the sidebar
 - Create new entries with Ctrl+N or the New Entry button
 - Save entries with Ctrl+S
-- Save As to change entry type (Note, Document, Template, HTML, Record, Task, Event)
+- Save As to change entry type
+- Archive old entries to keep workspace clean
+- Filter by type or archived status
 - Access settings via the gear icon or Ctrl+,
 - Use keyboard shortcuts for common actions